 EOT provides a ten (10) day cooling off period, where a course has been purchased and the learner has not yet commenced that course.
-The cooling off period is deemed to be waived if the learner commences their course and/or submits assessment material for that course.
+The cooling off period is deemed to be waived if the learner commences their course including completing enrolment, completing and/or submitting pre-class tasks and/or submitting assessment material for that course.

 The ten (10) day cooling-off period for White Card replacements is waived upon the submission of the required Statutory Declaration form or Statement of Attainment